Differentially Private Fair Binary Classifications: Main Results

 \section{Main Results}

 In this section, we develop a framework for designing a binary classification algorithm with provable DP and fairness guarantees.
 We begin in Section \ref{fair_post-proc_no_privacy} by detailing our approach to achieve fairness and the specified utility target in a non-private setting.
-Then in Section \ref{fair_post-proc_with_privacy}, we expand this framework to include DP.
-Regardless of private or non-private settings, as outlined in Introduction, our framework involves partitioning the dataset according to sensitive attributes.
+Here, as outlined in Introduction, our framework involves partitioning the dataset according to sensitive attributes.
 We first develop a separate classifier for each subgroup.
 We then implement a post-processing technique that carefully combines those decoupled classifiers in a way to achieve statistical parity, with the objective of minimally perturbing the original classifiers' predictions.
+Then in Section \ref{fair_post-proc_with_privacy}, we expand this framework to include DP.

 We consider two classifiers, $h_0^*: \mathcal{X}\rightarrow \{0,1\}$ and $h_1^*: \mathcal{X}\rightarrow \{0,1\}$, each trained on subgroups specified by the sensitive attribute $A$ with values 0 and 1, respectively.
 These classifiers are designed to maximize accuracy without initially considering fairness constraints.
 In a non-private setting, $h_0^*$ and $h_1^*$ are standard classifiers, whereas in private settings, they are considered classifiers learned by DP guarantees.
 Our post-processing method aims to derive a fair classifier $\hat{h}: \mathcal{X} \times \{0,1\} \rightarrow \{0,1\}$ from $h_0^*$ and $h_1^*$.
 Following the methodology of \cite{jiang2020wasserstein}, our objective is to achieve this goal by minimally perturbing the predictions of the original classifiers.
 We thus seek fair $\hat h$ that optimizes the utility measured in terms of the sum $\mathbb{P}_{\mu^X_0}(\hat{h}_0(X) \neq h^*_0(X))+\mathbb{P}_{\mu^X_1}(\hat{h}_1(X) \neq h^*_1(X))$.
 The reason for adopting the prediction changes over $\mu^{X}_{0}$ and $\mu^{X}_{1}$ (as opposed to the combined distribution $\mu^X$) is as follows: when the demographic subgroups are imbalanced in the overall population, relying only on prediction changes across the combined distribution $\mu^X$ can be misleading.
 This approach may hide significant prediction shifts of the less-represented group, which would be more apparent if we examined the sum of the prediction changes within each subgroup's distribution ($\mu_0^X$ and $\mu_1^X$).
 In other words, it might be possible to have small overall prediction changes across the combined distribution $\mu^X$ while minority groups are experiencing substantial changes in their predictions \cite{inherent}.